josefz/rock-paper-scissors/README.md

 # Rock Paper Scissors

-Rock-paper-scissors is a well known hand game played usually between two users.
-Each user chooses secretly a hand shape between rock, paper or scissors, and then both reveal their choices at the same time.
+Rock-paper-scissors is a well known hand game played usually between two players.
+Each player chooses secretly a hand shape between rock, paper or scissors, and then both reveal their choices at the same time.
 One wins, one loses...
 Unless, of course, both choose the same item.

-This is simple project that recreates that game.
+This is a simple project that recreates that game.
 The interesting part about it is that it's built completely from scratch, using no libraries at all, and following a MVC (Model-View-Controller) approach.

 Before we get into the matter, [you can start by giving the game a try](https://rock-paper-scissors-mvc.herokuapp.com/)!